ethicalhackingplayground/mailsploit/README.md

 > python mailsploit.py

 **You will be prompt to paste in a link, to do this just upload it to a free file hosting server, copy the link and paste it.**
+**You can also use a phishing site created from the social engineering toolkit.
 [https://nofile.io/  ](https://nofile.io/  )

 You will be able to upload any files.